ipuneetgupta/news-website/readme.txt

 Credits:

-This is a 'Web Technology' project is a work of a group of 4 students of G.B. pant engg. college
+This is a 'Web Technology' project